DATE: July 17, 2021

 VIEWING METHOD: Fite TV

-Impact Wrestling welcomes back fans for the first time in over a year for the 2021 edition of Slammiversary, as Kenny Omega defends the World Championship against Sami Callihan in a No-DQ match.
+Slammiversary 2021 welcomes back the Impact Wrestling faithful, as Kenny Omega defends the World Championship against Sami Callihan in a No-DQ match.
 Will AEW’s Omega continue to have an iron grasp on Impact’s top prize or can Callihan bring the gold home?
 The X-Division and Tag Team Championships are also on the line in multi-man/team matches and Deonna Purrazzo defends the Knockouts Championship against a mystery opponent.

 - IMPACT WORLD CHAMPION: Kenny Omega